Ahmedlebshten/School_Management_System_Infra/README.md

-# Jenkins Pipeline – Automating AWS Infrastructure with Terraform
+# School Management System – Infrastructure Repository with Terraform

 This repository contains the Terraform code and Jenkins pipeline used to automate the provisioning of AWS infrastructure and bootstrap the GitOps workflow using ArgoCD.